Ramen shop

 The ubiquitous train station ramen shop is a common sight.

 A ramen shop is a restaurant that specializes in ramen dishes, the wheat-flour Japanese noodles in broth.
 In Japan, ramen shops are very common and popular, and are sometimes referred to as ramen-ya (ラーメン屋) or ramen-ten (ラーメン店).
 Some ramen shops operate in short-order style, while others provide patrons with sit-down service.
-Over 10,000 ramen shops exist in Japan.
-In recent times, ramen shops have burgeoned in some cities in the United States, such as Chicago, Los Angeles, and New York City.
+Over 10,000 ramen shops exist in Japan, and the dish has gained popularity around the world.